-19. Consider an example where France sells domestic assets (DA) for gold.
-If other central banks want to hold onto their monetary gold, they will raise interest rates (by selling domestic assets to reduce the money supply) to keep gold from leaving their country.
-The consequence may be that all central banks reduce their DA holdings and still hold the same amount of gold.
-Put differently, if France tries to sell domestic assets for gold and all other central banks do the same thing, the net effect is that there is still the same amount of gold on the asset side of all central banks balance sheets combined, but the domestic assets have gone down.
-Thus, the total assets have declined and there has been a monetary contraction.
-In contrast, if France buys U.S. dollar assets to hold as reserves in a reserves currency system, they can buy the dollars on the open market in exchange for domestic assets.
-If the investors want to hold dollars and the price of dollars begins to rise, the Fed can easily increase the supply of dollars by purchasing foreign assets in exchange for dollars.
-Thus, both have increased their foreign reserves, and there was no need for the assets side of the balance sheet to decline.

 20. When a country devalues against the reserve currency, the value of its reserves in foreign currency is unchanged, but the local currency value is now different.
 A devaluation, where the foreign currency can now buy more local currency leads to an increase in the value of reserves measured in local currency.
 If a country revalues, this will lead to local currency losses.
 These potential valuation gains and losses will affect the costs of reserves.
 A country receiving a lower interest rate on U.S. treasury bills than it pays on its own debt is experiencing a cost of holding reserves, but if uncovered interest parity holds, this interest rate gap loss should be exactly offset by exchange rate changes and valuation gains as the local currency is expected to depreciate versus the dollar (because local R is  RU.S.).
 On the other hand, countries with large stocks of dollar reserves expose themselves to losses if the dollar depreciates rapidly.
 As long as U.S. interest rates are greater than local rates (which if the dollar is expected to depreciate, they should be), these losses will be offset by interest rate gains.
 On the other hand, if there are unexpected changes in the exchange rate, then we will see the valuation gains or losses materialize without any offsetting interest rate payments.
 In some sense, one cost of holding large stocks of reserves is exposure to these unexpected changes.

+21. An economy caught in a liquidity trap has an AA curve with a flat section at output levels far below full employment output Yf.
+When the interest rate is equal to zero, then holding the expected exchange rate fixed, interest rate parity determines the exchange rate as Eh/f = Ee/(1-Rf).
+Thus, any attempt to depreciate the currency through an expansion in the money supply will leave the exchange rate unchanged since interest rates cannot be negative.
+A temporary increase in the money supply would simply shift the AA curve to the right, expanding the flat section of the AA curve and leaving both the exchange rate and output unchanged.
+Thus, a country caught in a liquidity trap finds it difficult to increase output through monetary policy.
+They could raise interest rate by cutting the money supply, but this would actually make the recession (Y1 < Yf) worse!

+If, however, the central bank committed to a permanent increase in the money supply and permanent devaluation of the exchange rate, they could conceivably stimulate the economy through monetary policy.
+A permanent devaluation, if credible, will change the expected exchange rate.
+In the diagram below, the expected exchange rate rises from Ee1 to Ee2.
+This shifts the AA curve up and to the right (since the permanent devaluation is executed by increasing the money supply).
+The change in the expected exchange rate causes the currency to devalue today, leading to an increase in spending on domestic output.
+All of this is contingent on the central bank credibly committing to a devaluation.
+If the central bank is unable to convince people that it will permanently devalue (and not just change course later on), the expected exchange rate never changes and output is unaffected.